mcornick/clilol/docs/clilol_status_update.md

 ---
 ## clilol status update

-Update a status
+update a status

 ### Synopsis

 Updates a status on status.lol.
+Specify the ID of the status to update with the --id flag.
+The status can be found as the last element of the status URL.

-Quote the status if it contains spaces.
+Quote the status text if it contains spaces.

+You can specify an emoji with the --emoji flag.
+If not set, the sparkles emoji will be used.
+Note that the omg.lol API does not preserve the existing emoji if you don't specify one.

 ```
 clilol status update [status text] [flags]